keeble/xfel-pdf-processing-intro/src/slides.md

   - as used in PDFgetX3
 ---
 ## One possible solution
-- we populate small database with sample data beforehand
+- we populate a small sample database beforehand
 - (somehow) get this metadata at the point of data collection
 - use pyFAI to integrate data to 1D
 - use PDFgetX3 to subtract container, normalise, FT [tenuous example](https://ispyb.diamond.ac.uk/dc/visit/cy32171-1/dcg/8949620)

 ---
 ## Processing vs Analysis
 - Everything up to this point is "processing"
-- Some analyses need no further data (cluster analysis, NMF etc.)
+- Some analyses need no further data (peak fitting etc.)
+- Some require further linking (cluster analysis, NMF etc.)
-- Some analyses (such as fitting) require further sample information
+- Some require further sample information (structural fitting)